Learn About Horseback Riding

 - Would you rather trail ride at a rental barn or take lessons at a training barn?

 - Is your ultimate goal to have your own horse, and possibly ride professionally as a way to earn a living?

-These are great things to communicate with your trainer because the reasons you want to ride will be unique.
-Based on your answers, a trainer can help you set reasonable goals and expectations based on what you want from riding.
+These are important things to communicate with your trainer because your reasons will be unique.
+Based on your answers, a trainer can help you set reasonable goals and expectations.

 Don't Be Afraid To Try

 Horseback riding is a time-consuming and expensive sport.
-But, if you don't mind the risk of taking a tumble now and then, want a fun and rewarding way to shed a few pounds and get back into shape, and love the sound of whinnies from a magnificent four-legged creature, then taking up riding is just what you need.
+But, if you don't mind the risk of taking a tumble now and then, want a fun way to shed a few pounds and get into shape, and you love the sound of whinnies from a magnificent four-legged creature, then taking up riding may be just what you need.

-Whatever your age, enjoy it.
 Farms and riding stables can be found practically everywhere, even in many big cities.
-If you are fortunate enough to live in a very urban area, horses are everywhere.
+If you are fortunate enough to live in an urban area, horses are everywhere.